vishal-yegurla/vishal-demo/README.md

 # vishal-demo
-This is first my repository
+This is my first repository
 <br>
-i am a unique coder
+I am a unique coder